Home Science Atom Structure Electron Configuration

 • Now inclined parallel lines are drawn through the electronic orbitals according to the above picture.

-The filling up of electronic orbitals with electrons around the nucleus of atoms takes place according to certain rules.
+The electronic configuration or arrangement of atoms in different energy levels follows certain rules.
 The maximum number of electrons in the main energy levels = 2n2, where n = principal quantum number.

 Number of electrons in orbitals energy levels to find group wise electronic configuration of all periodic table elements

-According to Hund’s rule, electrons are filling in the orbital with maximum spin multiplicity.
+According to Hund’s rule in chemistry, electrons are filling in the orbital with maximum spin multiplicity.
 Hence spin pairing occurs only when vacant orbitals of similar energy are not available for occupation.

 Electronic configuration of elements of periodic table and general electron configuration rule for s, p, d and f-block elements